Equity, Inclusion, and Diversity

 Across our entire system, we’re building a highly inclusive and engaged workplace, where everyone has an equal opportunity to reach their full potential and use their diverse perspectives to support our mission.
 Our Belong@KP program helps participants recognize conscious and unconscious bias and racism in their thoughts and actions, and provides tools to think and act more inclusively.
 This multi-year program will continue to help us embed inclusive and equitable practices into how we identify, recruit, develop, mentor, assess, and retain diverse talent.

-Throughout our workforce, we see the powerful contributions that people with disabilities can make and we strive to create more opportunities for them to grow.
+We welcome individuals with all levels of ability.
+Throughout our history and within our workforce, we see the powerful contributions that people with disabilities can make, and we strive to create more opportunities for growth and advancement.
 We’re also committed to supporting our teammates from the LGBTQIA+ community as well as other historically underrepresented groups.
 This includes providing tools to our teammates who served in the military to help them transition their skills to a new life of service.

 We know that every individual has a voice.
-Our continuing efforts to support diversity, equity, and inclusion are just one way we’re giving everyone a chance to shape the future of health in a unique way.
+Our continuing efforts to support equity, inclusion, and diversity are just one way we’re giving everyone a chance to shape the future of health in a unique way.

 The Proof in the Pudding